 Within a month of being with WWE, Ashley Massaro had a match with a veteran WWE female wrestler at a house show who performed a back-breaker on her.
 Ashley’s back was slammed directly onto the unnamed performer’s knee, leading to a severe back injury.
 Ashley had expected to be taken aside before the match to be shown how to adequately protect herself during the move, but this never happened, despite, as she claimed, everyone knowing that she didn’t have proper in-ring training.
 She also asserted the other wrestler worked her stiff because she was new.

 With Massaro’s lack of training came multiple concussions.
 Ashley remembered a match that took place on September 5th, 2005, when Torrie Wilson performed a neck-breaker on her.
-Ashley was knocked her unconscious for five minutes, again because nobody taught her how to be on the receiving end of the move safely.
+Again, Ashley was knocked unconscious for five minutes because nobody taught her how to be on the receiving end of the move safely.
 The only person who advised her afterward was Trish Stratus, who told her to “shake it off” because she knew that wrestlers often got in trouble when they spoke up.

 Being Told She Cannot Receive Wrestling Training on Her Off Days

 After being refused permission to train on her two days off each week, Ashley Massaro disobeyed and did so anyway.

 She feared that she’d continue to accumulate injuries, become permanently disabled, or even die without learning proper techniques on how to protect herself.

 When Stephanie McMahon found out about her training, she stopped it immediately, stating that they didn’t know anything about the gym Ashley was training at and that it could become a liability for WWE if she got injured.